Italian Pignoli Cookies

 - Uses a precise amount of pine nuts so that none go to waste.

-- Almond Paste - You must use almond paste to make Pignoli Cookies and not marzipan or anything labeled otherwise.
+Almond Paste - The best, most authentic pignoli cookies are made with almond paste and not marzipan or anything else.
 I recommend Solo brand.

-3. Preheat the oven to 350 degrees F, then line two baking sheets with parchment paper and spray all over with cooking spray to prevent sticking.
+- Preheat the oven to 350°F, then line two baking sheets with parchment paper and spray all over with cooking spray to prevent sticking.
 Add pine nuts into a shallow bowl or dish.

 Tips for Success